-Healthy thumbprint cookies are the perfect compromise – a healthy lunchbox treat for kids and a guilt free cookie for moms.
-These healthy cookies are packed with healthy fats, whole grains, and have zero refined sugar.
-Make your own jam easily by adding a no sugar chia seed jam in the center.
-These easy cookies that kids can make are bound to be a huge hit in your family.
+Oatmeal thumbprint cookies are the perfect compromise.
+These cookies are packed with healthy fats, whole grains, and have zero refined sugar.
+Make these easy chia seed cookies by adding a no sugar chia seed jam in the center.

 On days Ryan has school, I ask him what he wants me to pack him.
 Every single day he tells me cookies.